a friend of mine asked me to improve an old Jpeg he made in the USA 1989. It’s poor quality and I made some test’s, but the result isn’t so good.

 Interesting shot.
 I like it.
 The rock has a nice glow.

-Yes, he told me that the location was the sunset point in Bryce canyon, but he made the shot at sunrise Point, at time between 5:00 to 6:00 am, and he was alone with 2 other people at this location.
+Yes, he told me that the location was the sunset point in Bryce canyon, but he made the shot at sunrise time, at time between 5:00 to 6:00 am, and he was alone with 2 other people at this location.

 Or try this- https://topazlabs.com/jpeg-to-raw-ai/